springernature/frontend-playbook/practices/images-best-practices.md

 We work under the assumption that images are encoded only once but decoded many times.
 Therefore, encoding times are usually secondary to the savings in e.g. file size.

-When optimising non-content images that are going to be commited to a repo, make sure you always use the maximum settings if you're using lossless optimisations.
+When optimising non-content images that are going to be committed to a repo, make sure you always use the maximum settings if you're using lossless optimisations.

 For content images, we encourage using an image server like [Immagine](https://github.com/springernature/immagine) or an image service like [Kraken.io](https://kraken.io/) in order to:

 * Ensure that images are optimised automatically.
 * Ensure that appropriate cache headers are set.

-Also, future improvements to these tools will automatically be reflected in all of our images being served, instead of them having to be re-encoded.
+Also, future improvements to these tools will automatically be reflected in all of the images being served, instead of them having to be re-encoded.

 ## Comparing the quality of images